Sanjuro: Production

-There is also a greater element of social comedy, with the seasoned fighter constantly hampered by the failure to grasp the true situation by the young men he chooses to help.
+There is also a greater element of social comedy, with the seasoned fighter constantly hampered by the failure of the young men whom he chooses to help to grasp the reality of the situation.
 But while he is their superior in tactics, the lady he has just rescued confounds him by insisting that he restrain himself, since killing people is a bad habit.
 Although there has to be some killing, largely as result of the inept actions of his young allies, the only truly violent moment comes at the very end in the duel between Sanjuro and Hanbei.
-From this he walks away in a fury, because his young admirers are still unable to read human nature and understand the significance of what has just happened.
+From this he walks away in a fury because his young admirers are still unable to read human nature and understand the significance of what has just happened.

+The final duel between Sanjuro and Hanbei ends with Sanjuro striking Hanbei with his sword, causing Hanbei's body to issue a dramatic spray of blood in a show of extreme graphic violence, unusual for the time the film was made.
+Despite contradicting claims about this being the result of a mechanical failure, Kurosawa claimed in a 1980 interview that the effect was intentional, done as an "experiment".
+He derided later filmmakers who replicated the blood spray effect in their own films, which he felt detracted from the exploration of Sanjuro's character in the scene.
+Some publications, such as Far Out, have noted the moment's influence on subsequent action films, splatter films, and video games.

 Release

 Sanjuro was released on January 1, 1962 in Japan where it was distributed by Toho.
 The film was also released in the same year in the United States.